Revamp Your University’s Matching Gift Strategy Tips from IUF

 University advancement teams are always looking for ways to increase donor impact and build stronger relationships with alumni and supporters.
 One of the most effective—but often underused—tools is matching gifts.
 If you’re looking for ways to revamp your university’s matching gift strategy, you’ve come to the right place.

-In a recent webinar, we sat down with Abe Morris of the Indiana University Foundation (or IUF) to discuss the various ways in which their team optimized its approach to matching gifts—streamlining processes, improving donor engagement, and maximizing revenue.
+In a recent webinar, we sat down with Abe Morris, Segmentation Analyst at the Indiana University Foundation (or IUF), to discuss the various ways in which their team optimized its approach to matching gifts—streamlining processes, improving donor engagement, and maximizing revenue.
 As he spoke, we learned that one of the first items Abe was tasked with, upon beginning his new role at IUF in 2022, was to take a look at their matching gift program and see what he could do to improve it.
 They started with a single, quarterly piece of direct mail promoting matching gifts, so outreach was infrequent and single-channel, with a lot of room to grow.
 And grow they did!

 Interested in viewing the full presentation?
 Check out the replay here.
 Otherwise, let’s walk through an overview of the steps the team took to revamp their university’s matching gift strategy.